kmehltretter82/frama-c-linux/KERNEL.md

 pointer dereferences across the separate ASTs.
 The run emits 6,902 classified warnings, no undeclared builtins, and no unknown counted-by attribute.
 The remaining warnings and repeated metrics include per-process headers and both VHE/nVHE contexts.
-Eva does not yet derive general FAM access bounds from the metadata; the immediate semantic gain is that Linux allocation macros now normalize their generated counter writes to the correct structure field.
+Eva does not itself derive a universal FAM invariant from the metadata.
+Revision `6e333cae29` adds a Linux-specific consumer instead: it reports only direct Eva-reached reads and writes that are provably outside an associated flexible-array or GCC 16 counted-pointer extent.
+Focused tests produce six violations and none for safe or mixed controls.
+The exact `virt/kvm/irqchip.c` scenario produces zero findings on its real guarded path and exactly one on an explicit harness-only `map[-1]` sensitivity control; no Linux bug is claimed from this measurement.

 The measurements used clean Linux sources.
 The library compilation database was copied from Kbuild with only its absolute source-root prefix relocated;